benfalk/blog/source/_posts/2015-10-08-better-ruby-hash-handling.markdown

   end
 ```

-Has has this built in and performs the same as above.
+Hash has this built in and performs the same as above.

 ``` ruby
 hash.slice(:key, :key2)